-29 Unless stated to the contrary, the year-onyear rates of increase in this section compare and preliminary.
+29 Unless stated to the contrary, the year-on-year rates of increase in this section compare April-June 2021 to April-June 2020.
+Data for both periods are unaudited and preliminary.

-April-June 2021 to April- June 2020.
-Data for both periods are unaudited requirement is calculated as the cash deficit/surplus of the consolidated general government as well as non-financial public enterprises and corporations.
+30 The non-financial public sector borrowing requirement is calculated as the cash deficit/surplus of the consolidated general government as well as non-financial public enterprises and corporations.